 If the death occurred in a Nursing Home/Hospital and no relatives are available then the death could be registered by a Senior member of staff of the establishment

 There is no fee to register a death.

 The following documents must be presented when registering a death:

 When attending to register you will be asked questions regarding names, dates and addresses which will feed into the register entry.
 To help ensure the accuracy of the information recorded it would be useful if you could bring supporting documentation with you (e.g. passport, driving license, utility bill, birth and marriage certificates).

 Do not worry if any of these documents are not available as the registrar can still proceed to register the death.

-You will receive 2 Statutory forms free of charge – the certificate for Burial or Cremation (unless the Coroner has already issued one), and a form BD8 for the DWP, which relates to state Pensions and Benefits.
-Death certificates, which are full copies of the entry in the register, will cost £4.00 at the time of registration.
-Further copies of the certificate issued by the Registrar after the time of registration will cost £7.00 per copy.
+You will receive two Statutory forms free of charge – the certificate for Burial or Cremation (unless the Coroner has already issued one), and a form BD8 for the DWP, which relates to state Pensions and Benefits.
+Death certificates, which are full copies of the entry in the register, will cost £11.00 per certificate.

 If it is not convenient for you to register a death at Stockton Register Office you can attend any other register office in England or Wales and provide the Registrar with the necessary details.
 This is called registering a death by declaration.